-Details of Directors appointed/reappointed are given in the notice to the Annual General Meeting.
+Details of Director seeking re-appointment is given in the notice to the Annual General Meeting.

 None of the Directors on the Board is a member of more than 10 Committees and Chairman of more than 5 Committees as specified in Regulation 26 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 Independent Directors do not serve in more than 7 listed companies.